 If you have a skill that you think could fill a need for someone else, you can start a side hustle.
 It's really that simple sometimes.

 Be aware of the market when considering side hustles

 When you start your side hustle, you need to understand this above all else: The market doesn't give a damn about what you want.
 The market only cares if you can produce.
 Period.

 If you can't put in the time to produce a great product or service, you'll probably want to avoid starting your own small business!
-I don’t say that to be mean, but to be realistic and filter out the people who aren’t really willing to put in the time to make extra money on the side.
+I’m not saying that to be mean.
+You just need to manage your expectations before you get started.
+If you’re not willing to put in the time, it’s going to be really hard to make extra money on the side.

-But, if you can put in the extra time after work you can definitely make a successful side hustle!
+But, if you can prioritize some time in your day, then you can definitely build a successful side hustle!